heiskr/u/README.md

 fn 3  ; => 5
 ```

-You may also call the `scope` function to set the scope of a reference without defining its value.
+You may also call the `scope` function to set the scope of a reference without defining its value. `scope ref` is essentially identical to `set ref none`.

 ```
 scope num